tasmota/docs/integrations/Home-Assistant.md

 ![](/docs/_media/hass1.png ':size=150')
 ![](/docs/_media/hass2.png ':size=150')

-#### Adding Tasmota Devices
+# Adding Devices

 Home Assistant has two avenues of adding Tasmota devices:
-- MQTT Discovery
+1. Using MQTT discovery
-- Adding by editing configuration.yaml
+2. Adding by editing configuration.yaml

 > [!NOTE]
 > After every change to the configuration file you'll need to restart Home Assistant to make it aware of the changes.